 School starting means more traffic, more pedestrians (small ones!), and more young drivers.
 Because of this, it’s important to sharpen your driving skills to prevent any potential incidents.
-Keeping our students safe is every driver’s responsibility, so we’re sharing some back to school safety tips for drivers.
+Keeping our students safe is every driver’s responsibility, so we’re sharing some back-to-school safety tips for drivers.
 Let’s dive right in!

-9 Back to School Safety Tips for Drivers
+9 Back-to-School Safety Tips for Drivers

-Be aware of school buses.
+1. Be aware of school buses.

 School buses are the safest vehicles on the road.
 This is partially because of a school bus’s special construction, but it’s also because of YOU.
 Buses are the most regulated vehicles on the road, and there are lots of traffic laws dedicated to safety around school buses!
 When everyone is following the law, school buses are ultra-safe.

 To keep the roads as safe as possible, review school bus safety laws and keep your eyes peeled for buses and bus stops.
 Most importantly, NEVER pass a bus that has the stop arm out.
 Even if you’re driving in the opposite direction.
 (Check local laws to see if you can keep driving in the opposite direction if there’s a median!)
-Remember to also leave a good stopping distance between you and a bus, so they can safely slow down and park at a bus stop.
+Remember to also leave a good stopping distance between you and a bus so they can safely slow down and park at a bus stop.

 In 2020, over 3,000 people died in traffic accidents associated with distracted driving.
 Talking or texting on your cell phone, pumping, eating, sleep deprivation, and much more are HUGE distractions.
 These distractions may not seem like a big deal, but pulling your eyes off the road for a few seconds can have BIG consequences.
 This is an even bigger risk with the increased foot, bike, and car traffic that comes with the new school year.
 Stay focused and eliminate distractions.

-Follow speed limits—and be aware of school zones.
+3. Follow speed limits—and be aware of school zones.

 Speed limits aren’t meant to be a buzz kill.
 They’re intelligently set to keep the occupants of that area safe.
 Stay within the speed limits, and keep your eye out for school zones.
 When you reach a school zone, you’ll have to slow down at certain times of the day.
 These signs are usually marked with yellow on a standard speed limit sign.
 Don’t miss it!

-Watch for pedestrians, children, and cyclists.
+4. Watch for pedestrians, children, and cyclists.

-Like we’ve mentioned, when school starts, you encounter more than just vehicle traffic.
+As we’ve mentioned, when school starts, you encounter more than just vehicle traffic.
 You’ll find kids walking and biking to school, sometimes with family and sometimes not.
 We don’t need to explain why this makes the roads more dangerous!

 Pay attention no matter where you are, even if you’re not near a crosswalk with a crossing guard.
 Kids may choose to cross the street between cars, in the middle of the street, or across an intersection.
-Don’t focus only on other cars, stay alert to spot those little pedestrians!
+Don’t focus only on other cars; stay alert to spot those little pedestrians!

-Prepare and give yourself extra time.
+5. Prepare and give yourself extra time.

-Be mindful of drop-off.
+6. Be mindful of drop-off.

-Don’t block the crosswalk.
+7. Don’t block the crosswalk.

 If you’re coming up to a stop sign or red light, do not block the crosswalk.
-Not only is parking in the crosswalk inconvenient for the pedestrians walking through, it’s also unsafe!
+Not only is parking in the crosswalk inconvenient for the pedestrians walking through, but it’s also unsafe!
 If you roll into a crosswalk, you could hit someone crossing the intersection at the same moment.
 It’s very important for drivers to slow down early and stop BEFORE the crosswalk.

-Be cautious of new drivers on the road.
+8. Be cautious of new drivers on the road.

-When high school is in session, it means there are a lot of 16-year-olds (in some states as young as 14!) driving on the road.
+When high school is in session, it means there are a lot of 16-year-olds (in some states, as young as 14!) driving on the road.
 They’re new to driving.
 They’re much more likely to be distracted.
-They don’t have the experience to react quickly to changing road conditions.
-And, they may not know all of the traffic safety laws.
+They also don’t have the experience to react quickly to changing road conditions.
+And they may not know all of the traffic safety laws.
 Since you can’t depend on these drivers to be safe (or any drivers, for that matter), always drive defensively to prevent accidents.
 You can only control your own actions, so be safe and focused at all times!

-Ensure your kids are in the right seat.
+9. Ensure your kids are in the right seat.

 Since there are more dangers on the road than ever when driving during school drop-off and pick-up hours, ensure your child is in the right car seat.
 The right car seat installed correctly reduces the risk of injury in an accident by 82%!
 Unfortunately, up to 40% of children are NOT in a proper child restraint system.

-The roads get even more dangerous during the school year, so brush up on your back to school safety and do your part to keep the streets safe.
+The roads get even more dangerous during the school year, so brush up on your back-to-school safety and do your part to keep the streets safe.